-Indeed, the Russian legal system has already adapted to the global franchise practice and currently provides great, legitimate investment opportunities for market participants and their brands, technologies, trade secrets, systems, reputation and other assets.
-There have already been several packages of civil law amendments recently submitted, discussed and implemented by the government to 'close the gaps' in certain areas of national contract law, including franchise law.
+Indeed, the Russian legal system has already adapted to the global practice of franchising and currently provides great, legitimate investment opportunities for market participants and their brands, technologies, trade secrets, systems, business reputation and other valuable assets.
+There have already been several packages of civil law amendments submitted, discussed and implemented by the government to 'close the gaps' in certain areas of national contract law, including franchise law.
 With these amendments in force, Russia is now welcoming new franchise business entrants to the country.